-To correct the problem on a DB2 Universal Database (UDB), run this one-time procedure, using the db2cmd interface while connected to the database in question:
+To correct the problem on a DB2/UDB database, run this one-time procedure, using the db2cmd interface while connected to the database in question:

 - 1. DB2 bind @db2ubind.lst blocking all grant public - 2.
 DB2 bind @db2cli.lst blocking all grant public